 Notify SCEP to Perform Actions

 System Center Endpoint Protection can also be controlled remotely through the new client notification channel.
 A full scan, quick scan, and definition updates can all be initiated as one-time operations from within the Configuration Manager Console.
-These options are found under the regular client notification options in the same right-click contextual menu:
+These options are found below the regular client notification options in the same right-click contextual menu:

 Client Notification Tasks Last One Hour